-Set forth below is information about our executive officers.
-There are no family relationships among any of the officers named below.
+Set forth below is information about our executive officers as of March 2, 2020.
+There are no family relationships between any director, executive officer, or person nominated or chosen to become a director or executive officer.

 Gerald Volas.
-Mr. Volas, 64, has served as our Chief Executive Officer since June 2015.
+Mr. Volas, 65, has served as our Chief Executive Officer since June 2015.
 Mr. Volas was a Group President at Masco from 2006 to June 2015 and prior to that, President of Liberty Hardware Mfg.
 Corp., a Masco operating company, from 2001 to 2005.
 From 1996 to 2001, he served as a Group Controller supporting a variety of Masco operating companies; and from 1982 to 1996, he served in progressive financial roles including Vice President/Controller at BrassCraft Manufacturing Company, a Masco operating company.
 Mr. Volas holds a Bachelor of Business Administration degree from the University of Michigan at Ann Arbor and is a Certified Public Accountant.
 Mr. Volas is a director of Trex Company, Inc., a manufacturer of wood alternative decking and related products, serving since March 2014.
+Mr. Volas announced that he will retire as CEO and member of the Board of Directors on December 31, 2020.

 Robert Buck.
-Mr. Buck, 49, has served as our President and Chief Operating Officer since June 2015.
+Mr. Buck, 50, has served as our President and Chief Operating Officer since June 2015.
 Mr. Buck served as Group Vice President of Masco from 2014 until June 2015.
 In this position, Mr. Buck was responsible for the Installation and Other Services Segment consisting of both Masco Contractor Services and Service Partners.
 Mr. Buck served as President and Chief Executive Officer of Masco Contractor Services from 2011 until June 2015.
 Mr. Buck began his career with Masco in 1997 at Liberty Hardware Mfg.
 Corp., where he spent eight years in several operations leadership roles and worked extensively in international operations.
 Mr. Buck became Executive Vice President in 2005 and helped lead the merger of another Masco company with Liberty Hardware before being promoted to the office of President in 2007.
-Mr. Buck holds a Bachelor of Science degree in Information Systems and Operations Management, and a Masters in Business Administration from the University of North Carolina at Greensboro.
+Mr. Buck holds a Bachelor of Science degree in Information Systems and Operations Management, and an M.B.A. from the University of North Carolina at Greensboro.
+Mr. Buck has been named the successor to the role of CEO and will be appointed to the Board of Directors upon Mr. Volas' retirement on December 31, 2020.

 John Peterson.
-Mr. Peterson, 60, has served as our Vice President and Chief Financial Officer since June 2015.
+Mr. Peterson, 61, has served as our Vice President and Chief Financial Officer since June 2015.
 Mr. Peterson served as Executive Vice President, Chief Financial Officer of Masco Contractor Services from November 2010 until June 2015.
 From 2006 to 2010, he was the Chief Financial Officer of Masco Retail Cabinet Group, a Masco subsidiary.
 From 2001 to 2006, he was the Vice President-Finance for Biolab and from 1998 to 2001, he was the Vice President-Finance, Performance Chemicals Division, both subsidiaries of Great Lakes Chemical, which has since changed its name to Chemtura Corporation.
-Mr. Peterson holds a Bachelor of Science degree in Accounting from Pennsylvania State University and a Masters in Business Administration from the University of Indianapolis.
+Mr. Peterson holds a Bachelor of Science degree in Accounting from Pennsylvania State University and an M.B.A. from the University of Indianapolis.